dmcshehan/dmcsheha/readme.md

 ## Hey there! 👋 I'm Shehan (he/him)

-I'm a Web Developer based in Dubai, UAE 🇦🇪.
-I love creating beautiful interfaces with great user experience.
+I'm a Web Developer based in Viechtach, Germany 🇩🇪 I love creating beautiful interfaces with great user experience.
 I'm a fast learner, a perfectionist, and a team player.
 I believe in agile development and clean code.

 Outside of work, I enjoy spending time with family and friends 👨‍👩‍👦, listening to live music 🎧, and exploring new places.